NSDRA/nsdra-maturity-indicators/Gen2_MI_R1.3_NT_PCHEM.md

 (meta)data meet domain-relevant community standards

-The ID of this MI is composed by appending the acronym (NT) which stands for (Nano Toxicity) and the acronym (PChem) which stands for physio-chemical properties to indicate that this MI is related to the provided physio-chemical properties of the nanomaterials in a nano toxicity study(meta)data
+The ID of this MI is composed by appending the acronym (NT) which stands for (Nano Toxicity) and the acronym (PChem) which stands for physio-chemical properties to indicate that this MI is related to the provided physio-chemical properties of the nanomaterials in a nano toxicity study (meta)data

-### Maturity Indicator Name:   Physicochemical properties that should be characterized in an toxicity study for the NM (for nanoQSAR applications)
+### Maturity Indicator Name:   Physicochemical properties that should be characterized in a nano toxicity study (for nanoQSAR applications)

 ----